Manchester health boss on questions about vaccination fears and possible side effects including blood clots

 Am I fully protected from COVID-19 after the first vaccine dose?

-No. Two doses of the vaccine are required for full protection.
-Once you've received your first dose of the vaccine, you will be invited to a second appointment to receive another dose so you can be fully protected.
+No. Two doses of the vaccine are required for it to be most effective.
+Once you've received your first dose of the vaccine, you will be invited to a second appointment to receive another dose so you get the most protection possible.